Board of Directors

 Larry taught for several years in a Great Books program at St. Mary’s College.
 He has taught courses on post-conviction remedies and on capital punishment at Berkeley Law School.
 He is now doing his most fulfilling teaching in an English as a Second Language program for new immigrants.

 Annette lived in Cambodia for over five years.
 For much of that time, she was the Executive Director of a 100-child residential center that gave new lives to children who had been garbage pickers at the local dump.
 The project was very successful during her tenure, over doubling in size and truly making a difference in children’s lives.
 Annette also volunteered with a Cambodian nonprofit organization focused on providing education, arts, and athletic opportunities to underprivileged children in Phnom Penh, worked as Project Coordinator for a Ugandan nonprofit focused on providing young adults with entrepreneurial skills, and served as the Director of Volunteering for a Bay Area nonprofit focused on improving health and preventing chronic diseases in underprivileged teens and their families.
-In addition to her work for Education First Cambodia, Annette currently supports a leadership program for young women at a nonprofit in Myanmar.
+In addition to her work for Education First Cambodia, Annette has supported a leadership program for young women at a nonprofit in Myanmar and supported nonprofits in the Republic of Georgia to improve their residential programs for troubled youth.

 Prior to coming to Cambodia, much of Annette’s professional career was in the business world.
 She was the Chief Operating Officer of a multi-million dollar export company based in California.
 She also served as an Assistant Manager in the International Division of a major Danish bank.
 Annette is a graduate of the Copenhagen School of Economics and Business Administration.